• Home

 Overall, independent sellers and small businesses can probably get what they need from one of Squarespace's four packages or Shopify's Basic offering.
 Bigger sales operations might find that Squarespace's commerce capabilities aren't going to cut it, making Shopify's more expensive tiers an easy choice.

-Shopify vs. Squarespace: which should you choose?
+Shopify vs. Squarespace: Which should you choose?

 Which platform you choose depends entirely on which features are most important to you.
 If you want a powerhouse eCommerce platform, you're going to want to go with Shopify.
 If you're more interested in cultivating a beautiful website experience and can live with slightly more limited sales and marketing tools, Squarespace is for you.
-(But if automating sales processes with Zapier is a dealbreaker for you, only Shopify offers that integration as of now.)

 This article was originally published in July 2022 and has since been updated with contributions from Bryce Emley.
-The most recent update was in April 2023.
+The most recent update was in May 2024.

 Get productivity tips delivered straight to your inbox